InnerSourceCommons/InnerSourceLearningPath/trusted-committer/trusted-committer-script.md

 In the past sections, we have learned about the responsibilities of TCs;
-ensuring product quality, keeping their community healthy, reducing the barrier to making contributions as well as upleveling the community and advocating the communitmes needs in their organization.
+ensuring product quality, keeping their community healthy, reducing the barrier to making contributions as well as upleveling the community and advocating the community's needs in their organization.
 We also talked about how to become a TC and what it takes to fill that role.
 For me personally, I can say that my years working as TC have been the best years of my professional life, so far.
 It's been a great experience, overall.
 In that sense, I hope this this video